Fuel Tank Buyer's Guide

 Other types of fuel tanks

 Besides metal and plastic, other materials can now be used in fabricating fuel tanks.
-Kevlar or ballistic nylon is commonly used in creating self-sealing fuel tank systems carried by armored vehicles.
+Kevlar or ballistic nylon is commonly used in creating self-sealing car gas tank systems carried by armored vehicles.
 Bladder tanks are collapsible fuel storage that expand or contract according to changes in the volume of gasoline in the tank.

 The benefits of replacing a faulty fuel tank